mlamsey/mindbank/README.md

 # Installation

-1. Tested with Python 3.10 on OSX.
+1. Tested with Python 3.10.
 Using a Conda environment is recommended: `conda create -n mindbank python=3.10`

 1. `cd` into the repo's root directory (`/mindbank/`) and install python packages: `pip install -r requirements.txt`